cosmos72/gomacro/README.md

   Available options:
     -e EXPRESSION: evaluate the expression
     -s: silent. suppress startup message and prompt (default when executing a file)
-    -v: verbose. show the result of expressions and statements (default for interactive REPL and -e EXPRESSIONS)
+    -v: verbose. show the result of expressions and statements (default for interactive REPL and -e EXPRESSION)

 * a library that adds Eval() and scripting capabilities to your Go programs - provided you comply with its GPL license